Erik Karlsson Game Preview: Penguins vs. Lightning

 Karlsson Season Stats Insights

-- Karlsson has averaged 24:05 of ice time this season (with a plus-minus rating of +7).
+- In 24 games this season, Karlsson has averaged 24:22 on the ice, while putting up a plus-minus rating of +11.

-- In five of 21 games this season, Karlsson has scored a goal, and he has one game with multiple goals.
+- Karlsson has scored a goal in five of 24 games this year, netting multiple goals in one of them.

-- In 11 of 21 games this year, Karlsson has registered a point, and six of those games included multiple points.
+- Karlsson has a point in 12 of 24 games this season, with multiple points in six of them.

-- Karlsson has an assist in nine of 21 games this season, with multiple assists on three occasions.
+- Karlsson has an assist in 10 of 24 games played this season, including multiple assists three times.

 Sign up for Underdog fantasy today.